Joaquín Villalón Díez: Release and new murders

 After serving nine years, Villalón was transferred to the open prison Yeserías Prison (now the Victoria Kent Social Reintegration Center) in Madrid, moving in with a new girlfriend in Arganzuela.
-Unbeknownst to her, Joaquín started frequenting the red-light districts in the city, often soliciting sex from transsexual sex workers.
-On 27 September 1992, he went to the Paseo de la Habana apartment of 37-year-old nursing home attendant and Argentine native Carmen.
+Unbeknownst to her, Joaquín started frequenting the red-light districts in the city, often soliciting sex from transgender sex workers.
+On 27 September 1992, he went to the Paseo de la Habana apartment of 37-year-old nursing home attendant and Argentine native Carmen, who was transgender.
 After the two got into an argument, Villalón sprayed her with aerosol and then dragged her to the bathroom.
 There, he tied a chain to her chest and set fire to her legs, before stealing several items and leaving the premises.
 Firefighters were called in by neighbours who had noticed the fire, and while Castagnaro survived her initial injuries, she had to have her legs amputated, and later succumbed to them on 23 January 1993.

-Two weeks later, Villalón entered the Lavapiés apartment of another transsexual, 29-year-old Joanna.
-After the pair got into an argument, Villalón hit her, knocking Joanna into unconsciousness, then dragged her to the bathroom, where he held her head underwater until she drowned.
+Two weeks later, Villalón entered the Lavapiés apartment of another transgender woman, a 29-year-old named Joanna.
+After the pair got into an argument, Villalón hit her, knocking Joanna unconsciousness, then dragged her to the bathroom, where he held her head underwater until she drowned.
 He then burgled through her apartment, stealing the TV, a video recorder and a savings book.
 Joanna's friends notified authorities about her disappearance, after she had failed to attend a prostitution party at La Castellana.